Rawne/gm-website/privacy-policy.md

 **Information Collection and Use**

-Gladiator manager does not corrently collect any user data.
+Renegade games does not corrently collect any user data.

 The app does use third party services that may collect information used to identify you.